rectorphp/getrector-com/resources/blog/posts/2024/2024-05-15-7-traits-of-successful-upgrade-companies.md

 ## 2. Space for Deep work focus

 Some PHP projects become hard to work with because there is something deeply wrong with them.
 It's like a traumatized person who needs help out of depression.
-Their problems will disappear after watching a few YouTube videos on self-help.
-In the same way, legacy code will not be upgraded by reading a few documentation pages.
+Their problems will not disappear after watching a few YouTube videos on self-help.

+In the same way, legacy code will not be upgraded by reading a few articles about legacy upgrades.
 Otherwise, these projects would already be fixed by their own developers' team.

-Successful companies understand this, and they're willing to invest and give space for deep work exploration.
-They know that it takes time to understand the complexity of the problem and that we need to think about the problem deeply before coming up with a solution.
+Successful companies understand this, and they're willing to invest and give space for deep work exploration. **They know that it takes time to understand the complexity of the problem** and that we need to think about the problem deeply before coming up with a solution.

 For example, a couple of projects we worked on used synonymous testing tools to test the same logic—there was PHPUnit, PHPSpec, and Codeception at the same time—all using unit testing of the same code.

-This makes tests hard to read, as you have to switch context and distract.
+It's like having 3 cars to drive to work everyday.
+This makes tests hard to read, as you have to switch context.

 We could quickly delete 2 of them or ignore them (worked so far, right?).
 None of these would be a sustainable solution, only postponing the problem.

+Instead, we took time to think deeply and came up with solution that:

+ * keeps the value of tests
+ * and reduces complexity from 3 to 1

-Instead, we thought about it and came up with migrating all tests to PHPUnit using custom Rector rules.
-The test value is kept; we have 1 tool instead of 3.
+We migrated all tests to PHPUnit using custom Rector rules.

 ## 3. Trust